Hemicordulia continentalis

 known as the fat-bellied emerald.
 It inhabits pools, lakes, ponds and swamps in coastal Queensland and northern New South Wales, Australia.

 Hemicordulia continentalis is a small to medium-sized, black and yellow dragonfly with long legs.
 The male abdomen is swollen giving the appearance of a club.
 In both males and females the inboard edge of the hindwing is rounded.

+Etymology

+The genus name Hemicordulia is derived from the Greek ἡμι- (hēmi, "half"), combined with Cordulia, a genus name derived from the Greek κορδύλη (kordylē, "club" or "cudgel").
+The name refers to the close relationship of the genus to Cordulia.

+The species name continentalis is the Latin word for "continuous", "uninterrupted", or "forming a connected whole".
+The name may refer to the species being regarded as intermediate between Hemicordulia assimilis and Hemicordulia novaehollandiae.